Learning Adaptive Classifiers Synthesis for Generalized Few-Shot Learning: Problem Description

-Different from FSL which neglects classification of the $\mathcal{S}$ classes, \textit{Generalized Few-Shot Learning (GFSL)} aims at building a model that simultaneously predicts over $\mathcal{S} \; \cup \; \mathcal{U}$ categories.
-As a result, such a model needs to deal with many-shot classification from $|\mathcal{S}|$ \textsc{seen} classes along side with learning $|\mathcal{U}|$ emerging \textsc{unseen} classes.~\footnote{$|\mathcal{S}|$ and $|\mathcal{U}|$ denote the total number of classes from the \textsc{seen} and \textsc{unseen} class sets, respectively.} In \emph{inductive} GFSL, the model only has access to the head part $\mathcal{S}$ and is required to extract knowledge which facilitates building a joint classifier over \textsc{seen} and \textsc{unseen} categories once with limited tail examples.
+\mypara{Generalized few-shot learning (GFSL).} Based on FSL, GFSL additionally aims at building a model that simultaneously predicts over $\mathcal{S} \; \cup \; \mathcal{U}$ categories.
+Such a model needs to deal with many-shot classification from $|\mathcal{S}|$ \textsc{seen} classes along side with learning $|\mathcal{U}|$ emerging \textsc{unseen} classes.~\footnote{$|\mathcal{S}|$ and $|\mathcal{U}|$ denote the total number of classes from the \textsc{seen} and \textsc{unseen} class sets, respectively.} The objective of GFSL is similar to the one in FSL, except that now test examples come from both \textsc{seen} and \textsc{unseen} classes:

-In GFSL, we require the function $f$ to map from a few-shot training set $\calD^{\;\calU}_{\mathbf{train}}$ to a classifier classifying both \textsc{seen} and \textsc{unseen} classes, which means a GFSL classifier $f$ should have a low expected error as what follows: